Reactive Bisimulation Semantics for a Process Algebra with Time-Outs: Guarded recursion and finitely branching processes

 A derivation of a transition is a well-founded, upwardly branching tree, in which each node models an application of one of the rules of \tab{sos CCSP}.
 Since each of these rules has finitely many positive premises, such a proof tree is finitely branching, and thus finite.
 Let $d(\pi)$, the \emph{depth} of $\pi$, be the length of the longest branch in a derivation $\pi$.
 If $\pi$ derives a transition $Q \goesto\alpha R$, then I call $Q$ the \emph{source} of $\pi$.

 It suffices to show that for each $n\in\IN$ there are only finitely many derivations of depth $n$ with a given source.
 This I do by induction on $n$.

 In case $Q=f(Q_1,\dots,Q_k)$, with $f$ an $k$-ary $\CCSP$ operator, a derivation $\pi$ of depth $n$ is completely determined by the concluding rule from \tab{sos CCSP}, deriving a transition $Q\goesto\beta R$, the subderivations of $\pi$ with source $Q_i$ for some of the $i\in\{1,\dots,k\}$, and the transition label $\beta$.
+(For the purposes of this proof, \tab{sos CCSP} is understood to have only 15 rules, even if each of them can be seen as a template, with an instance for each choice of $\Rn$, $S$, $I$, $\RS$ etc., and for each fitting choice of a transition labels $a$, $\alpha$ and/or $\beta$.)
 The choice of the concluding rule depends on $f$, and for each $f$ there are at most three choices.
 The subderivations of $\pi$ with source $Q_i$ have depth $< n$, so by induction there are only finitely many.
 When $f$ is not a renaming operator $\Rn$, there is no further choice for the transition label $\beta$, as it is completely determined by the premises of the rule, and thus by the subderivations of those premises.
 In case $f=\Rn$, there are finitely many choices for $\beta$ when faced with a given transition label $\alpha$ contributed by the premise of the rule for renaming.
 Here I use the requirement of \Sec{ccsp} that all sets ${\{b\mid (a,b)\in \Rn\}}$ are finite.
 This shows there are only finitely many choices for $\pi$.

 In case $Q=\rec{x|\RS}$, the last step in $\pi$ must be application of the rule for recursion, so $\pi$ is completely determined by a subderivation $\pi'$ of a transition with source $\rec{\RS_x|\RS}$.
 By induction there are only finitely many choices for $\pi'$, and hence also for $\pi$. \end{proof}